- Purpose of position:

 Please note: The starting salary for the person appointed to this post will be the first point on the above scale unless the successful application has previous reckonable public sector experience.

-Please submit a cover letter and CV (maximum three pages) detailing your experience, qualifications, and office location preference with any other relevant information, to firstname.lastname@example.org.
+Please submit a cover letter and CV (of no more than four pages) detailing your experience, qualifications, office location preference and any other relevant information to email@example.com

 The WDC is an equal opportunities employer